poplindata/fractribution_dbt_public/README.md

 ### Running

-1. Create the required UDFs by running the create UDFs macro - `dbt run-operation create_udfs`.
-This only needs to be run once as this creates permanent UDFs.
-2. Ensure the setup steps have been completed above.
+1. Ensure the setup steps have been completed above.
-3. Run `dbt run`
+2. Run `dbt run`

-### TODO

-- Refactor Python code so it doesn't mutate a table and instead creates a brand new table

 ### Differences to Fractribution